madebypixel02/HTML-CSS-JS-Tests/README.md

-# HTML CSS Tests | UOC
+# HTML CSS JS Tests | UOC

-*Tests for basic HTML and CSS code for Web Standards and Languages :computer:*
+*Tests for basic HTML, CSS and JavaScript code for Web Standards and Languages :computer:*